vikramnegi21/Dsa-practice-/README.md

 "Practice" (https://img.shields.io/badge/Practice-LeetCode%20%7C%20Codeforces-orange)
 "Status" (https://img.shields.io/badge/Status-Active-success)

+---

 This repository documents my consistent practice of Data Structures and Algorithms using C++.
-It contains problems solved from LeetCode and Codeforces, organized by difficulty and topic.
+It includes problems solved from LeetCode and Codeforces, organized by difficulty and topic.

 ---